You’re here because you want to start email tracking, and you need to know the best email tracker for the job. Right?

 emailanalytics

-Our own namesake (#shamelessplug) isn’t like the other email tracking apps on this list.
+Our own namesake (#shamelessplug) isn’t like the other email trackers on this list.
 Rather than tracking opens and clicks, EmailAnalytics is an email activity monitoring app for teams.

 email tracking tools: rightinbox